facebook pixel

 reduction

 If you currently have an open Social Security Disability Insurance (SSDI) claim and are considering early retirement, you may also be wondering how this would affect your SSDI claim.
-Simply put, you would be able to receive the reduced retirement benefits while you are waiting for the decision of Social Security Disability benefits.
-The monthly SSDI benefits is likely to be higher than the early retirement benefit because it will not be subject to the benefit reduction.
+Simply put, you would be able to receive the reduced retirement benefits while you are waiting for the decision on Social Security Disability benefits.
+The monthly SSDI benefits are likely to be higher than the early retirement benefit because it will not be subject to the benefit reduction.
 If you are awarded SSDI benefits, Social Security will pay you the higher benefit.

-Please let us know if you ever have questions about your SSDI benefits, or about how other benefits you collect could impact what you may receive from Social Security.
+Please let us know if you ever have questions about your SSDI benefits or about how other benefits you collect could impact what you may receive from Social Security.

 Nothing in this post is intended as advice or a suggestion to elect or not elect to claim benefits of any kind, including Social Security benefits, nor is it intended as financial advice in any way.
 The decision to claim benefits is a personal one that is contingent upon each individual’s unique circumstances.